Lebanon's financial prosecutor freezes assets of 20 banks

 Lebanon's financial prosecutor has frozen the assets of 20 Lebanese banks, their top bosses and board members, state media and judicial sources said on Thursday.

-Judge Ali Ibrahim gave notice to the central bank and the country's banking association, state news agency NNA said without naming the banks or giving details of the assets.
-The move is part of an ongoing investigation, a senior judicial source said without elaborating.
+Judge Ali Ibrahim gave notice to the central bank and the banking association, state news agency NNA said without naming the banks or giving details of the assets.
+The move to freeze assets is part of an ongoing investigation, a senior judicial source said without elaborating.

-The source said the decision involved some of Lebanon's biggest banks, including Blom Bank, Bank Audi, Byblos Bank, Bank of Beirut and SGBL (Societe Generale De Banque Au Liban SAL).
-The Association of Banks in Lebanon (ABL), the body that represents the nation's lenders, could not be reached for immediate comment.
+The source said the decision involved some of Lebanon's biggest banks, including Blom Bank, Bank Audi , Byblos Bank, Bank of Beirut and SGBL (Societe Generale De Banque Au Liban SAL).
+The Association of Banks in Lebanon (ABL), which represents the nation's lenders, could not be reached for immediate comment.

+Local banks are at the heart of a financial crisis crippling the country as the clock runs down on its looming debt maturities, including a $1.2 billion Eurobond due on March 9.
+The government will meet on Saturday to take a decision, after Parliament Speaker Nabih Berri said a majority of MPs oppose paying even if that leads to default, compounding doubts over whether Lebanon will meet the March repayment.

-Lebanon is facing unprecedented economic and financial strains, which came to a head last year as capital inflows slowed and protests erupted against a ruling elite accused of plunging the country into crisis.
-The heavily indebted state is contending with a weakening Lebanese pound, soaring inflation and a severe dollar shortage that has hit imports.
+The economic and financial strains came to a head last year as capital inflows slowed and protests erupted against a political elite that has dominated Lebanon since the 1975-1990 civil war and steered it into crisis.
+The crisis is rooted in decades of waste and corruption which landed the country with one of the world's biggest public debt burdens.
+Domestic banks, which for years funneled deposits to the state, hold the bulk of the sovereign debt.

 The government separately approved a draft law on Thursday aimed at lifting banking secrecy.
 The information minister said the law, which will go to parliament, would apply to ministers, MPs and a range of public officials.